Historic Chestermere Materials to become Public Art

 Volunteers working on this project are Dave Nieckar, Jen and Bill Peddlesden, Preston Pouteaux, and Sheryl Taylor.
-The designer of the piece is Illarion Gallant, of Rustnak Gallant Ltd. Illarion has designed three other pieces of art for the City of Chestsermere, the boat in Mellenium Park, the Bullrushes, and Rye Humour.
+The designer of the piece is Illarion Gallant, of Rustnak Gallant Ltd. Illarion has designed three other pieces of art for the City of Chestermere, the boat in Millenium Park, the Bullrushes, and Rye Humour.

 A statement about the piece and its historical significance is found here.
 Narrative for Chestermere Sculpture 2020 including time capsule May 19 FINAL approved at CHF meeting